1) Talkin’ Bout A Revolution

 The fall of the Shah is a complicated story, with its own particular plot twists, as is the fall of Mubarak, and the fall of Ben Ali in Tunisia, and the fall of so many other dictators.
 And yet these stories are all pretty straightforward as well.
 When people rise up it’s about longstanding injustice, about repression and corruption, about the misery of the many side by side with the ostentatious luxury of the few.

 In his video trailer, Moody makes reference to the popular uprisings of 1989 — the fall of the GDR, the Velvet Revolution of Czechoslovakia, and the one that ended so brutally, the Romanian Revolution.
-Unlike Mubarak, who’s made it safely to his beach house in an undisclosed location, the Romanian dictator was captured and summarily shot by firing squad along with his wife.
+Unlike Mubarak, who made it safely to a beach house in an undisclosed location, the Romanian dictator was captured and summarily shot by firing squad along with his wife.

 Here are the Ceauşescus on a balcony in Bucharest only three days before their execution.
 Three-quarters of the country are watching on television as the 100,000-strong government rally turns into a full-scale protest.
 The cheers in the front rows are drowned out by jeers from the back: “Down with the dictator!
 Death to the murderer!”
 Elena directs her husband — “talk to them” — as if it were a matter of reasoning with rambunctious kids.
 All Nicolae can do is holler into his imaginary telephone.